RealAlexandreAI/json-repair/README.md

 ```

-_For more examples, please refer to the [Test Cases](https://github.com/RealAlexandreAI/json-repair/blob/master/main_test.go)_
+_For more examples, please refer to the [Test Cases](https://github.com/RealAlexandreAI/json-repair/blob/master/main_test.go) Or <a href="https://goplay.tools/snippet/tKNwcBIsAMV">Online Playground</a>_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>